vtlanglois/Exercise-03b-Tweening-and-Screen-Shake/README.md

 Test it again, and see what happens when matching the tiles.

 Open the Game scene, and right-click on the Game node.
 Add Child Node.
 Select Camera2D and rename it Camera.
+In the Inspector, set Camera2D->Current = On and Camera2D->Anchor Mode = Fixed TopLeft.
 Attach a script to the Camera (res://Camera.gd), and replace the resulting script with the following:
 ```
 extends Camera2D
 # Originally developed by Squirrel Eiserloh (https://youtu.be/tu-Qe66AvtY)